jorzel/hashnode/cm1gxoe1100090ak23jqye4oj.md

 * Code coverage (to measure testing quality)

-To avoid this trap we don’t need to abandon the data-driven approach.
-However, we need several metrics that drive our efforts.
+To avoid this trap we don’t have to abandon the data-driven approach.
+However, we need at least several metrics that drive our efforts.
 We have to constantly refine and reassess metrics, and in some cases don’t avoid qualitative approaches.

 ![](https://miro.medium.com/v2/resize:fit:1400/1*2eUj3N7C0RhjG9z6I8TcBA.png align="left")